yuexiaofeng/yuexiaofeng.github.io/_posts/2024-12-21-exhalation.md

 ### Exhalation

 This is the bespoke story of the book.
 Although it's actually very technical and geeky.
-It seems to be a log or journal written by a scientist.
+It seems to be a log written by a scientist.

 In a setup that's definitely not our world, there exist sentient robot-like beings, who can think independently.
 They get their air from lungs that can be swapped - just like how you'd fill up your tank at a gas station, you can get a new lung filled with air.